!Call To Action

 Eating Grass

-Eating grass is one of the most common forms of pica.
+Eating grass is one of the most common forms of pica in dogs.
 There are several possible reasons for this.
 Fido may be trying to get relief from an upset stomach, or he may be trying to compensate for a nutritional imbalance, which may have manifested as a craving.
 While most grass isn’t dangerous in and of itself, many plants are.
 Plus, a lawn treated with pesticides or chemicals is definitely not safe for your pooch to eat.
 Your furry pal could also pick up parasites.

 Fido Ate What?